microsoft/yardl/docs/cpp/quickstart.md

 records and enums. `protocols.h` declares abstract protocol readers and writers, which are the base classes for implementations in `binary/protocols.h` and `hdf5/protocols.h`, and `ndjson/protocols.h`.
-The `yardl/yardl.h` file defines core datatypes like arrays and dates, and the header files in `yardl/detail/` are included in generated files but are not intended to be included by consuming code.
+The `yardl/yardl.h` file defines core data types like arrays and dates, and the header files in `yardl/detail/` are included in generated files but are not intended to be included by consuming code.